charlesreid1/charlesreid1.github.io/pelican/content/snakemake-byok8s.md

 DNS settings.

 The problem is with `/etc/resolv.conf` on the
-AWS node.
+AWS host node.
 It is set up for AWS's internal cloud network routing, but this is copied into the CoreDNS container, which is the kube-system container that manages DNS requests from all k8s containers.
+The settings from the
+AWS host confuse the DNS container, and it cannot route any DNS requests.

 ### The Problem